-Man who claimed responsibility for Kalamassery blasts 'brilliant', left lucrative job in Gulf: police
+Man who claimed responsibility for Kalamassery blasts 'brilliant', left lucrative job in Gulf: Police

 Described as a person of "exceptional intelligence and diligence", Martin's decision to relinquish a high-paying overseas position for such a shocking act has confounded authorities.

-Martin, donned in a face-covering mask, appeared before the court on Tuesday.
+Martin, wearing a face-covering mask, was presented before the court on Tuesday.

 An application is set to be submitted for a test identification parade at the Chief Judicial Magistrate Court on Wednesday, a procedural step in the legal process.